Japan Organization for Employment of the Elderly, Persons with Disabilities and Job Seekers

 Through work experience, lectures for work preparation, and social skill training (SST) at the centers, development of the basic labor habits required at business establishments, improvement of work performance capacity, general communication ability, and interpersonal communication ability are promoted.

-After work preparation support, the centers move on to employment placement through Hello Work, the support of job coaches, and on-the-job training at private corporations.
+After work preparation support, the centers move on to employment placement through Hello Work, the support of job coaches, etc.

 Individuals determined as having intellectual disabilities or severe intellectual disabilities at the centers are also targeted for employment measures, including calculation of disabled workers for employment quotas.